n8willis/opentype-shaping-documents/opentype-shaping-telugu.md

 used to match Telugu syllables.
 The regular expressions utilize the shaping classifications from the tables above.

-> Note: Telugu does not include the Anudatta (`U+0952`) or a "Nukta"
+> Note: The Telugu block does not include the Anudatta (`U+0952`)
-> character.
-They are included in the following expressions in order
+> sign.
+However, Telugu text may include the Anudatta sign from
-> to correctly match other Indic scripts.
+> Devanagari as part of the Unicode Script Extensions.

-> Note: Although the Telugu block does not include a "Nukta" mark,
+> Note: The Telugu block does not include a "Nukta" mark, but
 > there are reports of users using the "Nukta" from other Indic
 > blocks, so shaping engines may encounter a "Nukta" in text runs, and
 > should handle the situation gracefully.